A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Confidential Computing Transparency

 \begin{definition}[Transparency] Transparency in Confidential Computing is the practice of allowing certifiers (as categorised in \S\ref{sec:agents}) to examine the security properties of the \textit{sensitive}, \textit{reviewable}, \textit{certifiable}, and \textit{attestable} (as defined in \S\ref{sec:scope}) components of a Confidential Computing system.
 These certifiers should be able to certify their comprehensive assessments in a manner that is publicly verifiable. \end{definition}

 In this section, we present a framework to answer the question of \textit{how} this transparency can be achieved in Confidential Computing.
 Our framework acknowledges the diverse transparency needs, limitations, and risk profiles of various system components.
-For instance, some transparency-enhanced sensitive components might not allow open-sourcing or third-party certification due to IP restrictions or proprietary information.
+For instance, some transparency-enhanced sensitive components might not allow open sourcing or third-party certification due to IP restrictions or proprietary information.
 This complexity is more pronounced in real-world systems involving multiple stakeholders and components from different vendors.
-For example, even a setup that consists of a single TEE can include microcontroller units from different vendors, each with dedicated firmware and drivers.
+For example, even a single TEE can include microcontroller units from different vendors, each with dedicated firmware and drivers.

-To address complex requirements and challenges, our framework adopts a layered approach, defining three transparency levels, each incorporating a certifier category described in \S\ref{sec:agents} and a set of trust-building blocks.
+To address these complex requirements and challenges, our framework adopts a layered approach, defining three transparency levels, each incorporating a certifier category described in \S\ref{sec:agents} and a set of trust-building blocks.
 As shown in Figure \ref{fig:transparency-levels}, each level builds on the previous one by adding more trust-building blocks and integrating an additional certifier category.
 Based on needs and limitations, system designers can apply different transparency levels to different components, though we strongly advise aiming for the highest transparency level achievable.